 What To Expect

-Once your medical exam and vein imaging is complete, Dr. Eidson will discuss with you all findings and personalized treatment options, including possible risks and benefits, and answer any questions you may have.
+Once your medical exam and ultrasound is complete, Dr. Eidson will discuss with you all findings and personalized treatment options, including possible risks and benefits, and answer any questions you may have.
+For more information on the different types of treatment plans, please go to our Treatment Options tab on the stop of the website.

 What if I do nothing?